Scythian monks: Other legacies

 The Roman philosopher and mathematician Boethius wrote five opuscula sacra to analyse points of Christian doctrine.
 The fifth treatise, against Eutyches and Nestorius, was initially occasioned by the Eastern letter of 512 (some years before the arrival of Scythian monks in Rome in 519/520), but has some similarities with the ideas of John Maxentius and the Scythian monks.
 Boethius, like John Maxentius, identifies the problem of the Eutychians and Nestorians as being their failure to distinguish nature and person (ch.
 1–2).
 Boethius also refers to God's suffering in the crucifixion (in ch.
 7.54–55), which parallels the Scythian formula "One of the Holy Trinity suffered for us."
 However, Boethius' terminology and arguments appear to be generally unrelated to those of the Scythian monks.
 Boethius's writing has an interest far beyond their contributions to the doctrinal debate, being one of the most influential theological books in European culture.

 John Cassian was an earlier monk from Scythia who died in 435.
 He studied with the monks in Egypt (the "Desert Fathers").
-He left Egypt and established a monastery in Marseilles in Southern Gaul.
+He left Egypt and established a monastery in Marseille in Southern Gaul.
 He wrote the Institutes and Conferences describing the monastic life in Egypt and was an important figure in the spread of monasticism in the West.
 Cassian, together with Athanasius of Alexandria and John Chrysostom, emphasized the idea of an ascent to God through periods of purgation and illumination that led to unity with the Divine.
 This ideology of the so-called "Desert Fathers" deeply affected the spirituality of the Western Church.
 For this reason, the writings and spirituality of the desert fathers are still of interest to many people today.